Euricom/template-secure-react-router/docs/organizations.md

    - Use appropriate HTTP status codes
    - Provide clear error messages
    - Handle organization-specific errors
+   - Validate form data and parameters

 3. **Type Safety**
    - Use the provided type-safe context
    - Validate all parameters and form data
    - Leverage TypeScript for compile-time checks
+   - Use Zod for runtime validation

-For more detailed information about the secure routes system, refer to the [Secure Routes Documentation](./secureroutes.md).
+For more detailed information about the secure routes system, including parameter validation, form handling, and error management, refer to the [Secure Routes Documentation](./secureroutes.md).